Johnkb101313/eagle/README.md

 ## Author want to say something
 Johnkb101313: This is my first plugin, and english not my native language.
               I try my best to write this document.
 (My Engligh really suck...)
-              If you don't understand some point in this document, you can mention issue to me At Last, Hope you can give me a little star? for support me, and take me further
+              If you don't understand some point in this document, you can mention issue to me.
+              At Last, Hope you can give me a little star? for support me, and take me further.